AETHERWING eMOTORSPORTS // OPS

 2.2 Third-Party Paint Schemes

-Drivers wishing to run a "special event" paint scheme must submit the file to the Design Team for approval 48 hours before the event to ensure sponsor obligations are met.
+Drivers wishing to run a special event paint scheme must submit it for approval at least 48 hours before the event to ensure sponsor obligations and visual standards are met.

 2.3 Competitor Branding